MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Invoke Stage View through deep link

 To invoke the Stage View through deep link from your tab, you must wrap the deep link URL in the `app.openLink(url)` API.
 Invoke Stage View from a deep link always default to the modal experience (and not a Teams window).
 While it's possible for the deep link to be passed through an `OpenURL` Adaptive Card action, the Stage View deep link is intended for the tab canvas.
-For Adaptive Cards, we encourage developers to follow the [example of JSON Adaptive Card](#json-adaptive-card-example).
+For Adaptive Cards, we encourage developers to follow the [Code snippet](#code-snippet).

 ### Syntax